cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 As a curious learner and knowing the chance to step-up my learning several times, I spent a week exploring and researching for solution and eventually ended up discovering neural networks.
 As a self-taught Computer Science, I have no idea what is neural networks.
 But that didn't stop me from learning.

-Then, I stumbled upon Stanford CS231n MOOC taught by Andre Karpathy and started learning deep learning, convnet, and Computer Vision.
+Then, I stumbled upon Stanford CS231n MOOC taught by Andrej Karpathy and started learning deep learning, convnet, and Computer Vision.
 I was still struggling to wrap my mind around all the new neural nets theory and concepts and Maths around backpropagation/gradient descent calculations.
 So, I persisted and studied Coursera Machine Learning course taught by Prof. Andrew Ng and got [certified](https://www.coursera.org/account/accomplishments/verify/L3MUCREKSY9T).

 ### The Growth Stage